JHSeo-git/twetwe/README.md

 # twetwe

-Collect on something!

-and Useful page with `<form />`!
+Some test.

+- motion
+- form
+- baas

 ## stack

-- frontend
 - react
 - nextjs: ^12.0.0 and use SWC
 - recoil
+- supabase